Science and Sustainability, Encouraging New Ideas

 A recent Environmental Sciences graduate, Kelsey also earned minors in math, chemistry and biology and said the courses helped expand her horizons.
 Given her education and experience, it’s a safe bet that the playgrounds of the future will be protected for generations to come.

-Kelsey's journey at Duquesne's Bayer School of Natural and Environmental Sciences is just one example of the many successful ways that Duquesne walks alongside students with a commitment to sustainability.
+Kelsey's journey at Duquesne's School of Science and Engineering is just one example of the many successful ways that Duquesne walks alongside students with a commitment to sustainability.